Lachie1011/PONG/README.md

 **Functionality:** <br/>
 - Both a PVE and a PVP mode (selected by holding the button on the far left on start-up).
 - Six LEDS, represents the score of each player.
 Three lit indicates the other player has won.
+- Tone whenever a paddle hits the ball, a potentiometer is included to adjust volume.
 - Four buttons, two for each player.
 Left moves paddle up, right moves paddle down. <br/> <br/>

 **Improvements** <br/>